🌸 Book Now

 Parade Tips for Visitors

-• Bring folding chairs, sunscreen, and water
+• Bring folding chairs, sunscreen, and plenty of water

 • Stay for post-parade celebration at Queens Park